thanetate/JWKS-Server/README.md

 - "Draft a README file for the JWKS server project."
 - "Explain how JWKS works and how it relates to JWT verification."
 - "Explain how RSA key pairs are generated and used in signing JWTs."
+- "Write unit tests for the /jwks and /auth endpoints."

 This acknowledgment is provided in compliance with academic honesty policies.